Turner Scott Motorsports: Truck No. 31 History

 In 2010, with Ricky Carmichael moving over to the No. 4 entry, the team initially planned to run a limited schedule with driver James Buescher, who was running full-time in the Nationwide Series for Phoenix Racing.
 However, after funding ran out for his Nationwide Series ride, James Buescher was able to move over and finish out the remainder of the season in the Camping World Truck Series with the No. 31.
 The team found quite a bit of success, being in contention to win races on some occasions.
-Despite missing the first four races of the season, James Buescher and the No. 31 team managed to finish just outside the top 10 in the driver points while the truck finished 15th in owner points with six top fives and 10 top 10s and two 2nd-place finishes.
+Despite missing the first four races of the season, James Buescher and the No. 31 team managed to finish just outside the top-ten in the driver points while the truck finished 15th in owner points with six top fives and ten top-tens and two second-place finishes.

 Turner Scott Motorsports fielded the No. 31 for James Buescher once again during the 2011 season.
 Wolfpack Rentals continued to be the primary sponsor of the entry and was joined this season by new sponsor Exide, which left Randy Moss Motorsports at the conclusion of 2010 in favor of sponsoring the No. 31 for a partial schedule.
 Space Coast Center, Dollar General, RACERSITES and Bad Boy Mowers also sponsored the truck for one race each.

-After failing to qualify for the second race of the season, James Buescher and the No. 31 made a huge comeback.
-The team finished a majority of the races in the top 10 and led the points late in the season before bad luck cost them the title.
-Buescher finished third in driver Points with three poles, 10 top fives, 19 top 10s and a best finish of second.
-Returning in 2012, Buescher improved dramatically, proving to be a dominant force on the 1.5-mile tracks, taking four wins, 10 top fives, and 14 top 10s to take home the Truck Series championship that year.
-Buescher returned for 2013 this time backed by Rheem, scoring two wins and 14 top tens en route to a third-place points finish.
+After failing to qualify for the second race of the season, Buescher and the No. 31 made a huge comeback.
+The team finished a majority of the races in the top-ten and led the points late in the season before bad luck cost them the title.
+Buescher finished third in driver Points with three poles, ten top-fives, 19 top-tens and a best finish of second.
+Returning in 2012, Buescher improved dramatically, proving to be a dominant force on the 1.5-mile tracks, taking four wins, ten top-fives, and 14 top-tens to take home the Truck Series championship that year.
+Buescher returned for 2013 this time backed by Rheem, scoring two wins and 14 top-tens en route to a third-place points finish.
 In an unexpected move, Buescher announced that he would be leaving his father-in-law Steve Turner's team, taking his Rheem sponosrhip to the Toyota team RAB Racing in the Nationwide Series for the 2014 season.